Adhithi-co-uk/msx/README.md

 Roadmap
 ========

-I have planned to add more features like assigning custom thumbnails to videos also using different templating option provided by Media Station X app.
+I have planned to add more features like assigning custom thumbnails to videos also using different templating option provided by Media Station X app on the website http://msx.benzac.de/info/?tab=Showcases.

 Contributions
 =============